Bye Bye Butternut?

 Conidia are available throughout the growing season .
 Infection courts include leaf scars and buds, but the fungus also seems able to enter through secondary bark.
 Cankers may appear anywhere on the tree.
 They are common on the stem base and on exposed roots, presumably because spores are washed there in rain and accumulate.
 Cankers exude black liquid in spring, leaving a sooty residue.
 Older cankers are perennial and have successive callus layers.

-Where bark is somewhat thin, the fungus produces hyphal pegs beneath the outer bark layer.
-The hyphal pegs (stromata) extend and rupture the outer bark to allow spore release, as shown in the featured image above.
+Where bark is somewhat thin, the fungus produces pegs or pillars beneath the outer bark layer.
+The pegs (stromata) extend and rupture the outer bark to allow spore release, as shown in the featured image above.
 Pycnidia are produced among the stromata.